-In the 70s, Stacy Peralta was at the top of his game when he and his team called The Zephyr Skateboard Team won the freestyle competition by pulling surf maneuvers on a skateboard.
-However, just as the team enjoyed the success they have achieved, it dissolve almost immediately.
-From that day forward, Stacy wanted to create a dream team that not only is great but also lasts long, together forever, made up of young amateurs with great potential who nobody ever heard of to get them to progress further.
-He consult his creative cohort, Craig Stecyk III, about how to name this brand new team without the word 'skateboard' or 'team'.
+In the 70s, Stacy Peralta was at the top of his game when he and his team, the Zephyr Skateboard Team, won the freestyle competition by pulling surf maneuvers on a skateboard.
+However, just as the team enjoyed the success they'd achieved, it dissolved almost immediately.
+From that day forward, Stacy wanted to create a dream team that not only was great but also lasted long, made up of young amateurs with great potential who nobody ever heard of to get them to progress further.
+He consulted his creative cohort, Craig Stecyk III, about how to name this brand new team without the word 'skateboard' or 'team'.
 Craig shrugged and answered 'Bones Brigade'.

 You can buy the digital version of the documentary among other things, including reissues of the skater's classic decks, here.

 The Bones Brigade: An Autobiography provides examples of: